-Tariff class Tariff Variance explanation Low Voltage Small Residential Residential Docklands flexible Residential Docklands two rate 5d In 2019 we have proposed to more closely align the prices for Docklands and non-Docklands based customers.
+Tariff class Tariff Variance explanation Low Voltage Small Business Non-residential two rate 5d (bulk) Non-Residential Interval - Bulk Non-residential two rate 7d (bulk) In 2019 we have proposed to more closely align the prices for bulk and non-bulk customers.
 This transition will occur incrementally and facilitate tariff structure simplification in the future.
-Residential two rate 5d Residential interval In 2019 we have proposed to increase off-peak rates for ToU tariffs.
-This transition will occur incrementally and facilitate phasing out two-rate ToU tariffs in the future.